Samoan patrol vessel Nafanua II

 Nafanua II (04) was a Guardian-class patrol boat built in Australia for Samoa.
 It replaced the original Nafanua, supplied to Samoa three decades earlier.
 Her crew were drawn from the Samoan Police Force.

 Australia supplied 22 Pacific Forum-class patrol boats to 12 of its smaller Pacific Forum allies when the United Nations Convention on the Law of the Sea established that maritime nations controlled an economic exclusion zone 200 km off their coasts.

 Design

-Australia designed the vessels to use commercial off the shelf components, rather than cutting edge military grade components, to make it easier to maintain the vessels in small, isolated shipyards.
-The vessels have a maximum speed of 20 kn, and to have a complement of approximately 20 crewmembers.
-They are able to launch and retrieve a pursuit boat from a stern launching ramp without requiring bringing the vessel to a halt.
+Australia designed the vessels with commercial off the shelf components, rather than cutting edge military grade components, to make it easier to maintain the vessels in small, isolated shipyards.
+The vessels have a maximum speed of 20 kn, and approximately a 20-member crew.
+They are able to launch and retrieve a pursuit boat from a stern launching ramp without bringing the vessel to a halt.

 On 2 April 2019, Police Commissioner Fuiavailili Egon Keil hinted that keeping her crew safe might require installing a deck gun.
 Australia designed the vessels to be capable of mounting secondary machine guns, and a primary weapon of up to 30 millimeters (1.18 inches) in caliber.
 Australia delivered the vessels complete, except for armament, and the original Nafanua and her sister ships were armed only with small arms.

 Nafanua II was the first Samoan patrol vessel with a mixed gender crew.